msaharan/ds_ai_orchestra/ARCHITECTURE.md

 ### Defense in depth
 1. Query validation: rejects non-SELECT statements and DML/DDL keywords before they reach SQLite.
-2. Database isolation: the agent uses SQLite read-only connections by default and downloads the canonical Chinook snapshot if missing.
+2. Database isolation: the runtime downloads the canonical Chinook snapshot if missing and enforces read-only access via input validation; the SQLite connection itself uses the standard driver, so file-level permissions can provide an additional read-only guarantee when needed.
 3. Observability: optional JSONL logging (`--log-path`) captures every turn for auditing.

 ### Threat model